Hellenofuturism

 What follows are the first notes leading towards an ever evolving future-focused manifesto.

-“Greek culture has been appropriated around the world to the point where there is little commonly noticed division between the Global North’s inherited historic legacy and the Greek history.
-Yet against all odds, the Greeks are still here, and they are entitled to claim the respect, credit and rights to their own history. “
+“Greece is not an extinct place from the Ancient World.
+Against all odds, the Greeks are still here, and they are entitled to claim the respect, credit and rights to be included in their own history and culture. “

 WHY HELLENOFUTURISM